Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 1 Maret 2026 00.30.58 UTC
+- WIB: Minggu, 1 Maret 2026 01.47.15 UTC
-- WITA: Minggu, 1 Maret 2026 01.30.58 UTC
+- WITA: Minggu, 1 Maret 2026 02.47.15 UTC
-- WIT: Minggu, 1 Maret 2026 02.30.58 UTC
+- WIT: Minggu, 1 Maret 2026 03.47.15 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: technology
+Kategori: motivational